mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

       storage: 1Gi
 ```

-Then, we'll use the simple stateless pod in `postgres.yaml` for creating the Postgres database instance:
+Then, we'll use a simple stateless pod as defined in the following `postgres.yaml` for creating the Postgres database instance:

 ```yaml
 apiVersion: v1